microsoft/fastlane-plugin-appcenter/README.md

 - `APPCENTER_DISTRIBUTE_RELEASE_NOTES` - Release notes
 - `APPCENTER_DISTRIBUTE_RELEASE_NOTES_CLIPPING` - Clip release notes if its length is more then 5000, `true` by default
 - `APPCENTER_DISTRIBUTE_RELEASE_NOTES_LINK` - Additional release notes link
+- `APPCENTER_TIMEOUT` - Sets the request timeout in seconds.
+Used when uploading builds to App Center.

 ## Example